PeARSearch/PeARS-fruit-fly/common-crawl-processor/README.md

      python3 topk_lda.py --foldertxt=processed_wet --pathdataset=gensim_data --topk=3 --word=var

-After observing the list of topics returned from our LDA model and their probability of correlation with a sample of documents.
-We pick some topics of relevance for our filtering step as well as a threshold, that is, documents that have a probability higher than the threshold in the chosen topics are removed from our corpus.
-You can see the documents that would have been discarded and kept by running the following:
+Then, we annotate a sample with 500 documents in order to pick some topics of relevance for our filtering step as well as a threshold, i.e., documents that have a probability higher than the threshold in the chosen topics are removed from our corpus.
+You can see the documents that would have been discarded and kept in your own CommonCrawl corpus by running the following:

     python3